m-reza-rahman/azure-cafe/README.md

 * Go to the portal home.
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Cache for Redis'.
 Hit create.
 * Select the resource group to be azure-cafe-group-`<your suffix>`.
 Specify the DNS name to be azure-cafe-cache-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.
 * In the portal, go to 'All resources'.
 Find and click on azure-cafe-cache-`<your suffix>`.
-Open the Advanced settings panel.
+Open the Settings -> Advanced settings panel.
 Disable SSL connection enforcement and hit Save.
 * In the 'Access keys' panel, note down the primary access key.

 ## Running the Application